tanducmai/dictionary-web-scraper/README.md

 Specifically, I will web scrap an online dictionary [Merriam-Webster](https://www.merriam-webster.com/) - and extracts data from it, printing out the definition(s) as the user inputs a word.
-Moreover, I also retrieve the pronunciation from the dictionary and play it if the user asks for .
+Moreover, I also retrieve the pronunciation from the dictionary and play it if the user asks for.

 # Implementation

 Throughout the project, I will use six Python modules, two of which will require the user to download in order to run the program.

-## Standard Library Imports

 1. time - its sleep() function is used to give a short break (0.5 to 1 second) between each major part of the program.
-2. urllib.request – defines functions and classes which help in opening URLs.
+1. urllib.request – defines functions and classes which help in opening URLs.
     - Its urlretrieve() function is used to retrieve the content of a URL directly into a local location on disk.
     - It is installed by default with Python 3.10 which I am using.

-## Related third party imports

-3. requests - allows for the exchange of HTTP requests.
-     - It requires pre-installation –> pip install requests
-4. bs4 – its BeautifulSoup() function is used to pull data out of HTML files of the website.
+1. bs4 – its BeautifulSoup() function is used to pull data out of HTML files of the website.
     - It requires pre-installation –> pip install bs4
+1. functions - this is a user-defined module that contains a set of three functions which I separate from the main program to improve code legibility and code reuse.
-5. pygame – its mixer() function is used to play the mp3 file (pronunciation file).
+1. pygame – its mixer() function is used to play the mp3 file (pronunciation file).
     - This is what I use to play the pronunciation file downloaded by using the urlretrieve() function.
     - It also requires pre-installation –> pip install pygame

-## Local application/library specific imports

-6. functions - this is a user-defined module that contains a set of three functions which I separate from the main program to improve code legibility and code reuse.
+1. requests - allows for the exchange of HTTP requests.
+    - It requires pre-installation –> pip install requests

 The module that I frequently use is the time module to make a short pause after each section (define, pronounce, etc.), usually from 0.5 to 1 seconds.